 Even though local food dominates menus, finding more familiar options is also readily available.
-With the number of tourists that frequent the area, a good burger, pizza, and pasta are still easily found.
+So with the number of tourists that frequent the area, a good burger, pizza, and pasta are still easily found.
 To learn more about the food of Vietnam check out our Vietnamese food overview.

-Not only is the town lit up with pretty lanterns, but the river is too.
-It sparkles with colourful lights as the lanterns float away with the current.
+The town glows with pretty lanterns, and the river does too.
+Sparkling with colourful lights as the lanterns float away with the current.
 You can buy a lantern yourself, from one of the many vendors, and set it afloat on the water.
 Further, immerse yourself in the beautiful atmosphere and take a river cruise or a boat ride.

 Available in most of Vietnam’s cities with Hoi An being no exception is the Water Puppet show.
 Unique and colourful entertainment for both kids and adults, this show is often accompanied by live musicians.
 Additionally, just a stone throw away across the bridge to An Hoi is the night market.
 This market is packed with street food and drinks, as well as countless souvenirs.

 A popular trip to take is one from Hoi An is to the Cham Islands, located just a 15-kilometre boat ride away.
-This cluster of eight picturesque islands makes a beautiful excursion whether you decide to make a day trip or spend the night.
-In the past, the islands were restricted by the military, but have since opened their doors to visitors.
-The islands offer breathtaking snorkelling and diving opportunities, a taste of the local culture, deliciously fresh seafood, and prime beach relaxation.
+This cluster of eight picturesque islands makes a beautiful excursion.
+Whether you decide to make a day trip or spend the night.
+However in the past, the islands were restricted by the military, but have since opened their doors to visitors.
+Above all these islands offer breathtaking snorkelling and diving opportunities.
+As well as a taste of the local culture, deliciously fresh seafood, and prime beach relaxation.

 My Son Sanctuary

 My Son Sanctuary’s temples are the remaining ruins left from a fascinating complex of Hindu temples.
-They were constructed by the Champa and had since been declared a UNESCO heritage site due to their cultural and historical significance.
-These unique temples are located roughly 38 kilometres south of Hoi An and can be reached by many tour companies or with your transport.
+Constructed by the Champa and since been declared a UNESCO heritage site due to their cultural and historical significance.
+These unique temples, located roughly 38 kilometres south of Hoi An are easily reached by many tour companies or with your transport.

-Do note that the temples aren’t in the best condition due to intense bombing from the war, with only 20 of nearly 70 original structures now remaining.
-Along with the ruins, there is an interesting museum situated at the entrance that houses artefacts and old photographs of the temples.
+Do note that the temples aren’t in the best condition due to intense bombing from the war.
+With only 20 of nearly 70 original structures now remaining.
+Along with the ruins there is an interesting museum situated at the entrance, housing artefacts and old photographs of the temples.
 For a more in-depth article on My Son Sanctuary, read our guide here.

 Location and accessibility

-Hoi An is situated on the central coast of Vietnam.
+Hoi An lies on the central coast of Vietnam.
 The closest airport to this historic city is in Da Nang, located 30 kilometres north of Hoi An.
-To get there a taxi or the shuttle bus that runs hourly is your best bet.
+Therefore to get there a taxi or the hourly shuttle bus is best.
 Hoi An’s small bus station is northwest of Old Town and has departures to the north and south.
 Do note that the city isn’t accessible by train, with the closest stations located in Da Nang and Tam Ky.
 If you’d like to explore a range of options to get to Hoi An, we’ve covered them in this article.

-Now, you have everything you need to know if you have to choose between these two amazing coastal cities.
-While both places have great day trips and the possibility of spoiling yourself, we’ve pulled together the main differences to consider when it comes to Nha Trang vs Hoi An to help make your travel plans easier.
+So now, you have everything you need to know if you have to choose between these two amazing coastal cities.
+While both places have great day trips and the possibility of spoiling yourself.
+We’ve pulled together the main differences to consider when it comes to Nha Trang vs Hoi An to help make your travel plans easier.

-- Is a polished urban city filled with large hotels and restaurants aimed at tourists.
+- A polished urban city filled with large hotels and restaurants aimed at tourists.